Moving to Mexico From US - Earthrelo

 Mexico is addictive and can leave you desiring to stay a little longer.
 So, permanent residency is the way to go!
 To obtain permanent residence, you must have stayed in Mexico for four consecutive years as a Temporary Resident, among other requirements.

 But if you even fall more in love with Mexico to the point that you’d love to be a citizen, you will be more than eligible so far as you have gotten your permanent residence.
-But bear in mind that some paperwork will be required.
+But bear in mind that some paperwork will be required, when moving to Mexico.

 Cost Of Living In Mexico Vs. The US

-If you are looking for something that adds more flavor to your life in Mexico, here is something for you; living in Mexico equates a significantly low living cost.
+If you are looking for something that adds more flavor to your life in Mexico, here is something for you; Moving to Mexico equates a significantly low living cost.
 But how low could it be?
 Here is a table that explicitly shows the cost of living in Mexico vs. the US.

 This table shows that the United States is a lot more expensive than Mexico.
 Check out Expatistan’s comparative analysis of the two countries’ living expenses.